APPLY FOR A GRANT

 2—Application Process

-Applications for our third round of grants will open the morning of July 7, 2025 and close at midnight on July 20, 2025.
+Applications for our third round of grants opened the morning of July 7, 2025 and closed at midnight on July 20, 2025.
 Grants to local businesses will range from $5,000 to $25,000, depending on demonstrated need, availability of funding, and other factors.
 Applications will be reviewed based on, among other things, alignment with the eligibility requirements for the grant program and responses to the application questions.

 NO WARRANTY OF ANY TYPE IS PROVIDED FOR ANY GRANT OR RELATED SERVICES OR ACTIVITIES.
 GRANT MAY NOT BE ASSIGNED.
 Grant recipients are responsible for all federal, state and local taxes associated with acceptance and use of the grant.
 Applicants who tamper with or abuse any aspect of the grant program, who act in an unsportsmanlike or disruptive manner, or who are in violation of these terms and conditions, as solely determined by the Foundation, will be disqualified and all associated applications will be void.